jeremy-serenne/twitch-chat-manager/README.md

 - Create a `.env` file in the root of your project and check the .env [model](model.env) to write it.

+:warning: **If you are not using Replit**: you can't execute the program!
+The project is currently using the database from Replit.

 # How to use

 ## The console